ImperfectChaos/imperfectchaos.github.io/README.md

 ## Roadmap
-- More Pages (Including a 404 page and a blog!)
+- More Pages (Including a blog!)

-- Account and Comment system
+- Account and Comment system (For said blog)

 - Live Playercount for my Private Minecraft Server